Prepare for 2024 High Tides

 What Oakland Park is Doing to Prepare

-Oakland Park uses stormwater funds to invest in long-term strategies to adapt to seasonal King Tides and sea-level rise.
+Oakland Park uses stormwater funds to invest in long-term strategies to adapt to seasonal King Tides and rising sea levels.
 Over the past decade, the City has continued to improve its stormwater infrastructure to reduce the impact of tidal flooding in and around our community.

 The City recently conducted a Stormwater Vulnerability Assessment to identify areas susceptible to flooding.
 That information is being used to update the comprehensive Stormwater Master Plan and identify projects to make Oakland Park a stronger and more resilient community.